gbeckers/Darr/README.rst

 scientific results.
 At the same time, it would be nice if data files could be created and accessed efficiently, also when data sets are large.

-DiskArray tries to address both requirements for numeric data arrays.
+dArray tries to address both requirements for numeric data arrays.

 It stores the data itself in a flat binary file.
 This is a future-proof way of storing numeric data, as long as clear information is